The Mastermind (film): Inspirations

 Reichardt had a long-running fascination with art thefts, and had been collecting newspaper clippings about heists for years.
 She remarked that in the 1970s, it was relatively easy to steal art, and that the Isabella Stewart Gardner Museum heist happened because there were "acid heads running the security."
 She was specifically inspired by the 1972 robbery of the Worcester Art Museum in Massachusetts, in which two Gauguins, a Picasso, and a Rembrandt were stolen.
 She started working on the movie after reading about the 50th anniversary of the Worcester heist.
 She explained that "I'm just fascinated with people stealing art, and the idea of taking something from a public space to enjoy on your own, like the people that had the de Kooning in their bedroom.
 Instead of everyone enjoying this painting, it'll just be you behind your bedroom door."
 Although many Reichardt films are shot in the Pacific Northwest, Reichardt set the film in Massachusetts because she went to art school in the state and felt that the script "makes sense [as] a Massachusetts story."

 The film's setting highlights the decline of 1960s counterculture.
 Reichardt said that she moved the date of the heist from 1972 to 1970 because the characters needed to be "figuring out what's next" as a country, because at the end of the 1960s, "[t]his whole freewheeling thing's not working out."
 In addition, the film's narrative parallels "the unconventional narratives of [1970s] New Hollywood [cinema] that were populated by offbeat antiheroes."
-Living in a comfortable suburb, and with no risk of being drafted, J.B. has the luxury of not being "tuned in to the political climate," although reality remains "just on the edges of the frame."
-She noted that J.B. was "rebelling against his middle-class life" without "a clear idea of the alternative would be," and "mindlessly[] ... take[s] advantage of his privilege whenever he is in trouble or whenever he needs to."
+Living in a comfortable suburb, and with no risk of being drafted, JB has the luxury of not being "tuned in to the political climate," although reality remains "just on the edges of the frame."
+She noted that JB was "rebelling against his middle-class life" without "a clear idea of what the alternative would be," and "mindlessly[] ... take[s] advantage of his privilege whenever he is in trouble or whenever he needs to."